cozygene/glint/docs/source/datamanagement.rst

 **--rmxy**

 Filters out non-autosomal sites (sites in chromsomes X and Y).
-This argument assumes that the data were collected using the Illumina 450K array.

 For example::